-A. The Gate’s job is to make sure that everyone who enters has a ticket, the right paperwork if applicable, and does not possess any prohibited items.
-If you show up without the proper credentials, or you have prohibited items, we can’t let you in no matter how much you beg.
+A. The Gate’s job is to make sure everyone who enters has valid credentials and does not possess any prohibited items.
+If you show up without these things, we can’t let you in no matter how much you beg.

 We will attempt to help you sort out your issue and tell you what your options are.
-It’s true, sometimes we are curt with our instructions.
-Usually that happens during our busiest times, when we are dealing with long lines and people doing things they are not supposed to, and managing multiple issues simultaneously, including some that may impact the safety of our crew and other participants.
+It may take a little time, especially when we are dealing with long lines and managing multiple issues simultaneously, including some that may impact the safety of our crew and other participants.
 Sometimes we don’t have the time to explain why; sometimes we just need you to follow our instructions at that moment.
 Remember, all the instructions you’ll get at the Gate are available far in advance on the Burning Man website.